JamesLoyd/RimflixWriter/Readme.md

 mod_release_targets = "/path/to/mods"
 ```

 For each mod you wish to make, you will need to add an ExampleModConfig.json file in the folder.
+(You can name this whatever you want, but it must be a valid JSON)
 Then all you need to do is create the pictures folder you listed.
 This must have a unique name, so the program can generate the mod correctly.

 ```json